 Rather than running concurrently, the driver's license suspension imposed by both the DMV for the breath test refusal and the criminal court for the OUI conviction will now run consecutively.

-Because you will face even tougher penalties under Massachusetts Melanie’s Law if convicted of OUI, you should immediately contact an experienced OUI defense lawyer to represent you during this time.
-The Law Office of Stephen L. Jones has successfully helped many clients have their charges dismissed or reduced to a lesser offense.
-For a free, no-obligation OUI case evaluation, please complete our online contact form today.
-You’ll be glad you did.
+Because you will face even tougher penalties under Massachusetts Melanie's Law if convicted of OUI, you should immediately contact an experienced OUI defense lawyer to represent you during this time.
+The Jones & Geraghty has successfully helped many clients have their charges dismissed or reduced to a lesser offense.